tkr-sh/tuto.tk.run/src/pages/lua/introduction.md

 This guide doesn't require any previous knowledge in programming, mathematics, physics or algorithmics.
 The only thing that is important is a basic knowledge in english (knowing words like "if", "else", "end", "repeat", "while", ...).

+One thing that I really advice you to do is: DON'T USE ANY AI.
+Try to learn everything by yourself and with this tutorial.
+This tutorial was made so you learn things in a specific order and it doesn't require any AI.

-This guide will let you run your own Lua program to interactively learn the language.
+This guide will let you run your own Lua program in the website to interactively learn the language, so no need to worry about "how do I install Lua ?" for now.

 So without waiting more, _**let's jump in!**_